Joel-Luo/TensorFlow-TrainigExamples/README.md

  4. Use the model trained during step 2 to predict 20 pair of data.

- 5. Use RMSE to verify the pridction result.
+ 5. Use RMSE to verify the prediction results.